 Handshake Substitute: When they have proof that Benedick's finally realized his feelings for Beatrice (they see him gazing lovingly at her photo) Don Pedro and Claudio fist-bump each other.

 I Need a Freaking Drink: When Claudio and Hero are about to get married, Benedick sees that Claudio is angry and tries to subtly pacify him.
 When it becomes apparent that that isn't happening, Benedick heads straight to the bar for a drink.
 Whedon explains on the commentary that this was to justify his not speaking up as the argument gets nastier.

 Kick the Dog: After Don John ruins Hero at the wedding, he hangs back to steal the cupcakes meant for the reception.

-Setting Update: Moved to the modern day, with the implication (by costuming) that the soldiers are spies (or, as at least one reviewer suggested, that the war the men are returning from was a corporate war or, god forbid, a mafia war—legitimate corporate executives don't generally haul around their defeated opposite number in handcuffs).
+Setting Update: Moved to the modern day, with the implication (by costuming) that the soldiers are spies (or, as at least one reviewer suggested, that the war the men are returning from was a corporate war or, god forbid, a mafia war.
 This allows for clever use of a smart phone as a way to relay action, but also serves to highlight the nasty sexual politics of the original play.
 This being Joss Whedon, one could suspect that was partly the point.

 Spit Take: Hero does one when Don Pedro suggests that Benedick and Beatrice would make a good match.